jordiburger/portfolio/myportfolio/README.md

-This is a project portfolio of mine.
-You can access it via [portfolioofmine.me][next.js](portfolioofmine.me)
+This is a portfolio project of mine.
+You can access it via [portfolioofmine.me](portfolioofmine.me)